Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Introduction

-Although our result is restricted to the rank-1 case, we believe that this work provides an important evidence toward understanding more general rank-$r$ case.
-At the end of this paper, we will discuss about some technical difficulties that rank-$r$ case naturally has and provide some empirical results related to them.
+Although our result is restricted to the rank-1 case, we believe that this work provides an important evidence for understanding the more general rank-$r$ case.
+At the end of this paper, we will discuss some technical difficulties that the rank-$r$ case naturally has, and provide some empirical results related to them.
 However, studying the rank-1 matrix completion problem is not only motivated by theoretical interest, but the problem itself also appears in some practical problems such as crowdsourcing \cite{ma2018gradient,ma2020adversarial}.

-\paragraph{Related Works} This work is motivated by the recent success of small initialization in matrix factorization and matrix sensing.
-It was first conjectured in \cite{gunasekar2017implicit} that small enough step sizes and initialization lead GD to converge to the minimum nuclear norm solution of a full-dimensional matrix sensing problem.
+\textbf{Related Works} This work is motivated by the recent success of small initialization in matrix factorization and matrix sensing.
+It was first conjectured in \cite{gunasekar2017implicit} that sufficiently small step sizes and initialization lead GD to converge to the minimum nuclear norm solution of a full-dimensional matrix sensing problem.
 The conjecture was proved in \cite{li2018algorithmic} for the fully overparameterized matrix sensing under the standard restricted isometry property (RIP).
-A recent study of \cite{stoger2021small} provided more general results by showing that the early iterations of GD with small initialization has spectral bias.
-Many other works such as \cite{arora2019implicit,razin2020implicit,li2021towards} also studied how GD or gradient flow with small initialization implicitly force the recovered matrix to become low-rank.
-However, the recovery guarantee for matrix completion was not provided by any work.
+A recent study by \cite{stoger2021small} provided more general results by showing that the early iterations of GD with small initialization have spectral bias.
+Many other works such as \cite{arora2019implicit,razin2020implicit,li2021towards} have also studied how GD or gradient flow with small initialization implicitly forces the recovered matrix to be low-rank.
+However, the recovery guarantee for matrix completion has not been provided by any work.